Matt-Chisholm/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a modern, dynamic, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+- Utilizing HTML, CSS, Javascript, Jquery, AJAX requests using a back-end of NodeJS and Express.

+## Final Screenshots

 ## Getting Started